lizbethZayani/serenity-cucumber-purchase-ui-test-automation/README.md

 Serenity strongly encourages good test automation design, and supports several design patterns, including classic Page Objects, the newer Lean Page Objects/ Action Classes approach, and the more sophisticated and flexible Screenplay pattern.

 ## The purchase project
-The best place to start with the project is to clone or download the purchase project on Github .
+The best place to start with the project is to clone or download the purchase project on Github.
 This project interact with the demo online shop: https://www.demoblaze.com/index.html.
 This is an online shop than offers products like phone, laptops and monitors where the customer could add and delete products from the cart and make the purchase.
 To interact with the site is not necessary a logged user.
-The framework is developing with Maven and Gradle then you have to have installed Java and Maven in your local machine to run it.
+The framework is developing with Maven then you have to have installed Java and Maven in your local machine to run it.
-Serenity with cucumber is implemented to write and describe the scenarios.
+Serenity with Cucumber is implemented to write and describe the scenarios.
 ### The project directory structure
-The project has build scripts for both Maven and Gradle, and follows the next directory structure:
 ```Gherkin
 src
   + main